andy-byers/CalicoDB/doc/design.md

 #### shm file
 Since the database file is never written during a transaction, its contents quickly become stale.
-This means that pages that exist in the WAL must be read from the WAL, not the database file.
+This means that pages existing in the WAL must be read from the WAL, not the database file.
 The shm file is used to store the WAL index data structure, which provides a way to quickly locate pages in the WAL.
 We also use the shm file to coordinate locks on the WAL.

 ## Error handling
 `Status` objects are used describe errors in CalicoDB.
-If a method can fail, it will generally return a `Status`.
+If an operation can fail, it will always return, or otherwise expose, a `Status` object.
+If a system call fails during a read-write transaction, CalicoDB will refuse to perform any more work until the transaction has been aborted (the transaction handle has been `delete`ed).
+Otherwise, any routine that fails can be retried any number of times.

 ## Database file format
 The database file consists of 0 or more fixed-size pages.